IBM/idz-utilities/Java-Samples/README.md

 # idz-utilities - Java Samples
 These Java Samples are useful coding examples for features such as Code Review (Software Analyzer) and Remote Resource APIs.

 In order to make use of them...

-Clone this Git Repository - https://github.com/IBM/idz-utilities.git
+Install EGit if it is not already part of your workbench, and clone this Git Repository - https://github.com/IBM/idz-utilities.git

 To import the Java plug-in samples into your workspace:
 1. Open the Java perspective
 2. From the menu bar, click File > Import…